nexxtmission/functions.store-learning/functions/deleteUserData/README.md

     }
     ```

   - **firestorePaths**: A comma separated list of full paths that contain user data in your Cloud Firestore instance.
 Leave empty if you don't use Cloud Firestore.
-(You can represent the User ID of the deleted user with `{UID}` (e.g., `users/{UID}`).
+(You can represent the User ID of the deleted user with `{UID}`, e.g., `users/{UID}`).
 See examples below.

   > **Note** The use of `{UID}` in Cloud Firestore paths is mandatory.